 There are cases however when, in the context of arrest proceedings, the property arrested may be subject to deterioration and at the same time the cost for preserving it, is disproportionately high having regard to the level of claim.
 In such instances the Court, may, after a summary hearing, order its disposal.
 The auction proceeds shall consequently substitute the arrested property and shall be deposited with the Loans & Deposits Fund, pending the issue of an irrevocable judgment on the merits of the claim.
 In shipping disputes, such a procedure may be encountered in cases where perishable cargoes have been arrested and the cost of preserving same until the issue of an irrevocable judgment is excessive.
-However it should be noted that such sale orders are granted in these very limited circumstances.
+However it should be noted that such sale orders are granted in these very limited circumstances

-Christos Th.
-Vardikos is attorney at law and member of the Athens Bar Association since 1991 (Accredited to the Supreme Court).
-He is Honorary Consul of the Commonwealth of Dominica in the Hellenic Republic and Special Advisor / Maritime Affairs to the Honorable Prime Minister of the Commonwealth of Dominica.
+Christos Vardikos is an Athens based Attorney at law and the Honorary Consul for the Commonwealth of Dominica in the Hellenic Republic, acting also a Special Advisor / Maritime Affairs to the Honorable Prime Minister of the Commonwealth of Dominica.